 The Psychological Services and Research Centre

 The Psychological Services and Research Centre (PSRC) is a training facility for the University of Windsor’s Doctoral Program in Clinical Psychology.
 The PSRC is a campus and community clinic that provides services to a variety of populations via different training opportunities.
 The PSRC is connected with an international network of Universities that provide opportunities for sharing data and conducting psychotherapy research.
 For decades the PSRC has consisted of a number of houses on Sunset Avenue.
-The PSRC will be moving to newly renovated space in the Winter of 2017.

 Applied Training in the Community